scalar-labs/scalardl/docs/authentication.md

 * Auditor authentication (for Ledger)
     * Ledger authenticates Auditor by using Auditor-generated signatures attached to client requests.

 Note that Ledger authentication and Auditor authentication are only used in the Auditor mode.
-For more details about Auditor, please see the [Getting Started with ScalarDL Auditor](getting-started-auditor.md) and [ScalarDL Implementation](implementation.md).
+For more details about Auditor, see [Getting Started with ScalarDL Auditor](getting-started-auditor.md) and [ScalarDL Implementation](implementation.md).

 Also, note that we use the term `signature` here to specify a byte array used for authentication.